cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    * 0 to 23 and -1 to -24 MUST be encoded in the same byte as the major type.
-   * 24 to 255 and -25 to -256 MUST be encoded only with an additional
+   * 24 to 255 and -25 to -256 MUST be encoded only with one additional
      byte (ai = 0x18).
    * 256 to 65535 and -257 to -65536 MUST be encoded only with an
      additional two bytes (ai = 0x19).
    * 65536 to 4294967295 and -65537 to -4294967296 MUST be encoded
      only with an additional four bytes (ai = 0x1a).

-1. If floating-point numbers are emitted, the following apply:
+2. If floating-point numbers are emitted, the following apply:

    * The length of the argument indicates half (binary16, ai = 0x19),
      single (binary32, ai = 0x1a) and double (binary64, ai = 0x1b)